Off-road-capable Land Rover Defender fuel-cell prototype confirmed under development

 “It’s absolutely really, really important; we truly believe that hydrogen has a real place and opportunity, particularly in the bigger vehicles,” said Rogers, then, responding to a question from Green Car Reports.

-Large SUVs otherwise otherwise need to be fitted with such massive battery packs that you encounter “diminishing returns,” he suggested, just to achieve the driving range that luxury vehicle buyers expect.
+Large SUVs otherwise need to be fitted with such massive battery packs that you encounter “diminishing returns,” he suggested, just to achieve the driving range that luxury vehicle buyers expect.
 “You're in a space where unfortunately, you're making the cars so much heavier, that you're then using so much of that energy just to cart that heavy weight about.”

 Hydrogen powered Land Rover Defender prototype

-Although no specifications were details with Monday’s announcement, Rogers hinted last year that if the fuel-cell vehicle were also given a modest battery about the same size of a plug-in hybrid—and plug-in capability, which is something Toyota doesn’t allow on its fuel-cell models—it might be an important part of a strategy to make sure we’re not reliant on an oil-driven economy.
+Although no specifications were detailed with Monday’s announcement, Rogers hinted last year that if the fuel-cell vehicle were also given a modest battery about the same size of a plug-in hybrid—and plug-in capability, which is something Toyota doesn’t allow on its fuel-cell models—it might be an important part of a strategy to make sure we’re not reliant on an oil-driven economy.

 The company’s release Monday also stated that fuel-cell vehicles’ high energy density and rapid refueling, with minimal range loss in low temps, make the tech ideal for larger, longer-range vehicles or those in hot or cold environments.